What is Portfolio Diversification?

 #2 – Bonds: Treasury and Non-Treasury

-Bonds are one way to raise money by the company where they guarantee cash flows.
+Bonds are one way to raise money by the company, where they guarantee cash flows.
 Unlike stocks, bonds have a guarantee on them.
 A pre-specified amount will be paid to the owner of the bond for each duration.
 In short, a bond is like a fixed-deposit except that it is tradeable.
 Therefore, the price of bonds go down and go up.
-Treasury bonds are bonds backed by US Government, which make them pretty much risk-free.
+Treasury bonds are bonds backed by the US Government, which makes them pretty much risk-free.
 Hence, for all practical purposes, this article will consider Treasury Bonds as the risk-free rate.

 Apart from the assets that are available for portfolio diversification, one has to have an idea about systematic and unsystematic risk.

 - Systematic risk is the risk that is existent in the market.
 One cannot hedge himself against the market, with high returns.
-If he had diversified enough, he will have market returns and market risks.
+If he had diversified enough, he would have market returns and market risks.
 This makes systematic risk an unavoidable risk.

 - Unsystematic risk is the opposite of this.
 This risk can be reduced with enough diversification.
 If a person buys the entire market, this risk is zero.
 So this risk can be used as a measure of how risky a person’s portfolio is.

 To diversify a portfolio, one must have measures of rates of return, how the prices change, and other statistical variables.